 The first-time user experience is as follows.

-In the Apple ID setup step, the device prompts the user to provide their Managed Apple ID and Apple School Manager temporary password.
+In the Apple ID setup step, the device prompts the user to provide their Managed Apple ID and ASM temporary password.
 Those items authenticate the user to Apple services.

 The device prompts the user to create a password for their Managed Apple ID, used to protect their data in iCloud.